opendaylight/docs/docs/user-guide/service-function-chaining.rst

 Target Environment
 ''''''''''''''''''

-The Round Robin algorithm will work one the Round Robin algorithm is selected.
+The Round Robin algorithm works once the Round Robin algorithm is selected.

 Instructions